 By knowing exactly who you are writing to, you can hone in on the topics, pain points, and areas that they want and need the most.

-12. Participate in Interviews.
+12. Participate in Interviews

 Participating in interviews and podcasts is a great way to distinguish yourself as an expert in your field, expose yourself to a new audience, promote your blog, and drive traffic back to your site.
 Not sure how to find interview opportunities?
-Sign up for HARO which is a free daily email which connects reporters to sources for articles, interviews, and features.
+Sign up for HARO which is a free daily email that connects reporters to sources for articles, interviews, and features.

 Or visit our big list of websites that feature women for interviews.

-13. Send Out a Press Release.
+13. Send Out a Press Release

 I’ve tried this method once and I did get a boost of traffic for about a week after sending out my press release on PR Web.
 Basically, when you have a newsworthy tidbit to announce you can send it out through a press release.
 The premise of a press release is to catch the eye of a reporter or news outlet, so they will cover your story in-depth on their publication.
 However, with this said, I’ve found that if you want to be featured on a specific publication it’s better to reach out to that source individually, as there are thousands of press releases sent out every day.
 While the press release I sent out did generate some traffic, it did not generate any further media coverage.

-14. Email Marketing.
+14. Email Marketing

 From the very first day you launch your website – you need to make sure that you’re building an email list.
 Search engine and social media algorithms are constantly changing, which means your web traffic can go up and it can down without any warning.
 But with an email list, it is something that you own, and that can always be used to reach your audience.